 “Alliance Trust had a very small but efficient research organisation going in Dundee, and before long had investments in more than 1,000 companies all over the world,” said Munn, who spent two days a week for five years researching and writing his book, mainly from the minutes of board meetings and annual reports, but also from ‘oral history’ – interviews with those who have worked for Alliance Trust over the years. (“It was a lot of fun to write,” he said.)

 Still based in Dundee, Alliance Trust is today one of the UK’s largest investment trusts.
 Its pioneering attitude to investment has helped it stand the test of time.

 In 1987, it introduced the first investment trust PEP (personal equity plan), and in 2008, following the merger with the Second Alliance Trust, became a constituent of the FTSE 100 index.

 In 2017, the board appointed Willis Towers Watson as investment manager and introduced its new investment approach.
-This provides access to eight best-in-class managers, each picking their highest-conviction stocks.
+This provides access to nine best-in-class managers, each picking their highest-conviction stocks.
 The resulting diversified but high-conviction portfolio aims to provide shareholders with more consistent outperformance.

 The Trust’s focus on business simplification and listed equities, has led to a number of changes, including the conditional sale of execution-only trading platform, Alliance Trust Savings, its office building at West Marketgait, Dundee, as well as the sale of its private equity investments and mineral rights.